 Ellis Morning

-Ellis is a Computer Science graduate who fought in the trenches of Tech Support, occasionally crossing enemy lines into the Business Analyst and Project Management spheres of war.
-She's now a freelance writer and author of sci-fi/fantasy adventure novels about a spacefaring knight errant on a quest for justice and enlightenment.
-Read more at Ellis' website.
+Ellis Morning is a Computer Science graduate who fought in the trenches of Tech Support, occasionally crossing enemy lines into the Business Analyst and Project Management spheres of war.
+She's now a freelance writer and technical writer.
+Check out her highly-rated sci-fi/fantasy novels and find more humor, fiction, and blog posts at her website.

 by in Feature Articles on